-II.F.1.a.
+II.F.2.
 PI Changes and Award Transfers

-Changes in PI, Initiating PI, or Partnering PI are not allowed, except under extenuating circumstances that will be evaluated on a case-by-case basis and at the discretion of the Grants Officer.
+Changes in PI, Initiating PI, or Partnering PI are not allowed, except under extenuating circumstances that will be evaluated on a case-by-case basis.

-An organizational transfer of an award supporting a PI, Initiating PI, or Partnering PI is discouraged and will be evaluated on a case-by-case basis and only allowed at the discretion of the Grants Officer.
+An organizational transfer of an award supporting a PI, Initiating PI, or Partnering PI is discouraged and will be evaluated on a case-by-case basis.

 The organizational transfer of an award supporting a clinical trial is strongly discouraged and in most cases will not be allowed.
-Approval of a transfer request will be on a case-by-case basis at the discretion of the Grants Officer.
+Approval of a transfer request will be on a case-by-case basis.